Loading

 If you head north out of the village along the original old tree-lined and walled road towards Massa Marittima, take a left under the by-pass and then a left again after the olive groves at the T-junction.
 If you take another left at the next junction, this road will take you through the valley of Marsiliana and the Riserva Naturale Statale della Marsiliana (its nature reserve), past the tiny Marsiliana castle on its hill top to your right (now an agriturismo but I have never been successful in finding anyone at home to speak with!), and on into Maremma Livornese territory.

-Along this road you will pass the headquarters of the Corpo Forestale dello Sato with its tower and some great wild asparagus picking grounds, and then enter the Parco Interproviciale di Montioni - the Montioni Nature Reserve.
-I did mention elswhere in this guide didn't I that Maremma is nearly all a protected nature reserve!
+Along this road you will pass the headquarters of the Corpo Forestale dello Stato with its tower and some great wild asparagus picking grounds, and then enter the Parco Interprovinciale di Montioni - the Montioni Nature Reserve.
+I did mention elsewhere in this guide didn't I that Maremma is nearly all a protected nature reserve!
 At the next junction take a right to Montioni and a whole new experience and history involving the princess Elisa Bonaparte.

-Make the journet in the early evening and I can nearly promise you sightings of wild deer and boar, as well as foxes, hares and birds of prey.
+Make the journey in the early evening and I can nearly promise you sightings of wild deer and boar, as well as foxes, hares and birds of prey.

 Places to Eat